 Springhill Catholic Primary School continues to operate an English Hub school, selected on the basis of their expertise in teaching reading and support schools in their surrounding areas.
-English Hub grant funding of £314,427 (2021: £371,243) was used to support schools in the surrounding areas as outlined in the grant offer letter.
-Unspent funding is included as a liability on the Balance Sheet.
-In previous years, unspent funding was included as a committed reserve.
-This change in accounting treatment had a negative impact of £96,973 on the SOFA.
+English Hub grant funding of £407,800 (2022: £314,427) was used to support schools in the surrounding areas as outlined in the grant offer letter.
+Unspent funding is included as a liability on the balance sheet.

-For the year ended 31 August 2022 the Trust accounts show an in-year surplus of £1,569,588 (2021: a deficit of £167,691).
-If movements on the restricted pension and restricted fixed asset fund are excluded the Trust generated a deficit of £40,468 (2021: a surplus of £129,286) in relation to its educational activities and its restricted and unrestricted reserves (excluding restricted pension liability and restricted fixed asset fund) decreased from £678,387 to £637,919.
+For the year ended 31 August 2023 the Trust accounts show an in-year surplus of £791,461 (2022: £1,569,588).
+If movements on the restricted pension and restricted fixed asset fund are excluded the Trust generated a surplus of £170,932 (2022: a deficit of £40,468) in relation to its educational activities and its restricted and unrestricted reserves (excluding restricted pension liability and restricted fixed asset fund) increased from £637,919 to £808,851.

-In addition to grant funding, the school generates other income through parental donations, bank interest, the running of breakfast and after school clubs and through letting of the schools facilities.
+In addition to grant funding, the school generates other income through parental donations, bank interest, the running of breakfast and after school clubs and through letting of the schools' facilities.